jack-carling/minesweeper/README.md

 npm run dev
 ```

+## Mobile

+The game is responsive and provides an alternative way to place flags on a mobile device.
+If the player holds down a cell for a bit longer instead of simply tapping it a flag will be placed instead.
+The flag can be removed by simply tapping the same cell again.

-## Double-click
+## Faster game play

-If a player double-clicks an uncovered cell containing a number between 1-9 it will open all of the adjacent and diagonal cells if the adjacent and/or diagonal cells have the same number of flags as the cell clicked.
+If a player clicks on an uncovered cell containing a number between 1-9 it will open all of the adjacent and diagonal cells if the adjacent and/or diagonal cells have the same number of flags as the cell clicked.
 This allows the game to be played at a faster pace since it doesn't require the player to click every single cell.

+This was previously by double-clicking, but has since changed to a single left-click.

 ## Flagged win